Planning control areas

 Duration and Effects

-The amended PCA has effect from the date of publication of this notice in the Government Gazette to 14 August 2025 or until revoked by the WAPC with the approval of the Minister.
+The declaration remains in effect for a period of five years from the date of publication of this notice in the Government Gazette, being 09 September 2025 or until revoked by the WAPC with approval by the Minister, whichever is sooner.

 A person shall not commence and carry out development in a planning control area without the prior approval of the WAPC.
 The penalty for failure to comply with this requirement is $200,000 and, in the case of a continuing offence, a further fine of $25,000 for each day during which the offence continues.